-5. What is an E-number?
+6. What is an E-number?

-6. Do food additives cause hyperactivity?
+7. Do food additives cause hyperactivity?

 In the 1970s, some researchers suggested that changes in diet had coincided with a rise in the number of children with behaviour problems.
 The idea that food additives, and food colours in particular, could be linked to hyperactivity generated much interest and considerable controversy.

 In 2007, a study by researchers at the University of Southampton linked increased levels of hyperactivity in young children with consuming mixtures of some artificial food colours and the preservative sodium benzoate.
 The results of the Southampton study show that when the children were given the drinks containing the test mixtures, in some cases their behaviour was recorded as significantly more hyperactive.

 The EFSA concluded that there was limited evidence that the mixtures of additives tested had an effect on the activity and attention of some children.
-Although the findings from the study could be relevant for specific individuals showing sensitivity to food additives in general or to food colours in particular, it was found not to be possible at present to assess how widespread such sensitivity may be in the general population.
+Although the findings from the study could be relevant for specific individuals showing sensitivity to food additives in general or to food colours in particular, it was found not to be possible to assess how widespread such sensitivity may be in the general population.

 Professor of Psychology, Jim Stevenson, who led the research noted 'However parents should not think that simply taking these additives out of food will prevent all hyperactive disorders.
 We know that many other influences are at work but this at least is one a child can avoid.'

 Reactions to tartrazine (E 102, a yellow food colour) and carmine (E 120 or red cochinille) have been reported occasionally in sensitive individuals.
-Symptoms include skin rashes nasal congestion and hives, although the incidence is very low (estimated to be 1-2 persons per 10,000) and very rare.
+Symptoms include skin rashes, nasal congestion and hives, although the incidence is very low (estimated to be 1-2 persons per 10,000) and very rare.
 IgE-mediated allergic reactions have been reported for carmine.
 Tartrazine has also been reported to cause asthma in sensitive individuals although the incidence is extremely low.